How to Create Exceptional Healthcare Customer Service Training

 1. Conduct a training needs analysis

-Any healthcare customer service training activities should start with a training needs analysis.
+Any healthcare customer service training should start with a training needs analysis.
 This establishes goals for your learning program and identifies where the gaps in skill levels and abilities lie.

 2. Start thinking of patients as customers